kristovatlas/threat-model-scoring-system/obpp3.json.md

 ID | Description | Comment
 --- | --- | ---
-OBPPV3-CM01 | Avoid reuse of non-ECDH addresses |
+OBPPV3-CM01 | Avoid reuse of identifiable script elements | This is a generalization of the idea of avoiding address reuse.
+Identifiable script elements include: public keys in OP_CHECKMULTISIG scripts, P2PKH addresses, P2SH addresses, etc.
 OBPPV3-CM02 | Randomize the position of the change output(s) in the output list | OBPPV3-CM03 | Select inputs such that the amount of change in the transaction is close to the size of the desired spend | OBPPV3-CM04 | Use multiple change outputs, and intentionally set the value of some outputs to values that resemble plausible spends |